dss-28/CropGen_Internship/README.md

 * **Stage 1 – Crop Classifier:** Identifies which crop the image belongs to (~90% accuracy).
 * **Stage 2 – Disease Classifier:** For each crop, a **specific classifier predicts one of 10 diseases** (~70–80% accuracy).

+At both Stages ,EfficientnetB0 was used to keep things simple.
 ---

 ## 🎨 Data Augmentation